Yukon Lakes Monitoring Initiative

 WHY A YUKON LAKES MONITORING INITIATIVE?

 The Yukon is a vast territory with numerous creeks and rivers that are environmentally, socially, and culturally important to people and wildlife.
-Current surface water quality monitoring efforts by the Government of Yukon are centred around 15 stations across the whole of the Yukon that are monitoring stream and rivers.
+Current surface water quality monitoring efforts by the Government of Yukon are centred around 15 stations across the whole of the Yukon that are monitoring streams and rivers.
 A recent evaluation of the network design highlighted lake monitoring as a significant knowledge gap for the territory and led to a collaboration with Living Lakes Canada.

 PROJECT TIMELINE